Emil Constantinescu: Presidency (1996–2000)

-In 1996, he competed once again for the presidency as the CDR's candidate and managed to defeat Iliescu in the second round, securing a victory by a margin of roughly 10%.
+In 1996, Constantinescu competed once again for the presidency as the CDR's candidate and managed to defeat Iliescu in the second round, securing a victory by a margin of roughly 10%.
 CDR's success in the 1996 general election marked the first peaceful transition of power in post-1989 Romania.
 On the day he took office, he suspended his membership in the PNȚ-CD, as the Constitution precludes a president holding formal membership of a political party during his term(s).

 Throughout his sole four-year term, Constantinescu struggled with the ineffective implementation of the processes of privatization, which, bogged down by excessive bureaucracy, increased unemployment and poverty in the short term.
-After another two Mineriads which took place in 1999 (one in January and the other in February), culminating with the arrest of Miron Cozma, the remainder of his term suffered a political crisis between the majority parties that, at the time, formed the governing coalition (i.e. CDR, PD, PSDR, and UDMR/RMDSZ).
+After another two Mineriads, which took place in 1999 (one in January and the other in February), culminating with the arrest of Miron Cozma, the remainder of his term suffered a political crisis between the majority parties that, at the time, formed the governing coalition (i.e., CDR, PD, PSDR, and UDMR/RMDSZ).
 The country was further damaged by a drought in 2000.
 At the end of his term in 2000, he decided not to run for re-election, stating that the system had defeated him.

-One of the last gestures made as president of Romania was the pardon of Ion Coman, the one who had led the repression of the 1989 revolution in Timișoara.
+One of the last gestures he made as president of Romania was the pardon of Ion Coman, a former Romanian Armed Forces general who was in charge of the repression of the 1989 Romanian revolution in Timișoara.